hepcep/hepcep_networks/meeting-agenda.md

 ## April 26, 2019:
 * Synthesize recent conversations with the broader HepCep team and discuss next coding steps.
+* From file, "demog_prop_est" sasign groups 1 - 32 with %s.
+* Use "distributions" Excel file from the first three tabs to fit ERGM.
+To do later:
+* Zipcode distributions
+* In the "zipcount" file, create demographic group IDs with proportion.
+* Ignore zipcat = 0

 ## Feb 1 and Feb 15, 2019:
 * No meeting (waiting for response from UIC team)